- Publications & Insights

 - Advice to Sanlam on tax implications of cross border transactions

 - Advice to Ethos on the tax implications of fund structures

 - Advice to the Jumo Group on tax implications of mobile banking operations in various African countries

-- Chambers and Partners consistently ranked Wally in Band 1 for Tax for the past seven consecutive years (2015 to 2022) and as a Senior Statesman in the same category in both 2022 and 2023.
+Chambers and Partners consistently ranked Wally in Band 1 for Tax for seven consecutive years (2015 to 2022) and as a Senior Statesman in the same category in both 2022 and 2023.

 Wally was recognised by Who’s Who Legal 2018 in the following categories: Corporate Tax: Advisory; Private Client: Lawyers; and Corporate Tax: Controversy.